YaakovDavis/TreeSlides/README.md

 [TreeSheets](http://strlen.com/treesheets) is a superb tool for editing & describing hierarchies.

 TreeSlides automatically generates an hierarchical presentation from a TreeSheets file exported to XML.
+The presentation can be navigated using the keyboard.

 # Instructions:
 1. Design your presentation in a linear-hierarchical manner: